valb3r/flowable-bpmn-intellij-plugin/README.md

 # Installation

+You can install the plugin from JetBrains plugin repository (just search for `Flowable BPMN visualizer`) like any other plugin.

+**Bleeding edge**:
-You can install the plugin from ZIP file provided at releases page of this repository or from alpha-channel of JetBrains plugin repository.
+You can install the latest build of the plugin from ZIP file provided at releases page of this repository or from alpha-channel of JetBrains plugin repository.

 ## From GitHub releases